testmycode/tmc-netbeans/README.markdown

 This is a NetBeans plugin for the [Test My Code server](https://github.com/testmycode/tmc-server).
 It allows downloading, testing and submitting exercises directly from the IDE.

+## Temporary build hax ##

+Due to http://jira.codehaus.org/browse/MNBMODULE-138 we include a local copy of `org.codehaus.mojo:nbm-maven-plugin:3.9-SNAPSHOT` in `nbm-maven-tmp-copy/`.
+Currently it must be `mvn install`'ed before the main project can build.

 ## Credits ##